 A: Medical accommodations for those for whom a COVID-19 vaccine may be medically contraindicated will be considered in accordance with guidance from public health authorities, Hartwick College policy and applicable law.
 An individual who adheres to a sincerely held religious belief that conflicts with COVID-19 vaccination may also apply for an accommodation.
 The process for applying for accommodations can be found in the Hartwick College COVID-19 Vaccination Policy.

-A: We cannot be certain what, if any, public health measures related to COVID will be required in August.
+A: We cannot be certain what, if any, public health measures related to COVID will be required in at any given point in the course of the pandemic.
 This may largely depend upon how many community members get vaccinated soon, whether more variants emerge with continued infections, and when/if we reach a level of community herd immunity through infection or vaccination.
 Whatever the conditions around us are, we anticipate that we will have more freedom on a fully vaccinated campus than if a significant portion of students and employees are unprotected.
 We are choosing the path that will lead to the best experience possible, for the greatest number of people.
 We will make adjustments to this policy as necessary based on factors such as the future course of the COVID-19 pandemic and guidance from local, state and federal agencies.

 State-run mass vaccination sites no longer require appointments for people getting their first dose.
 Anyone 16-years-old and older who lives, works, or studies in New York state can walk in anytime while clinics are open to receive the first dose of a COVID vaccine.
 You can find more information, or still make an appointment if you prefer, on the state’s vaccination website or by calling the COVID-19 Vaccination Hotline at 1-833-NYS-4-VAX.